Hospitality runs through my blood

 The inspiration for our name ‘Coorie’ is based on my love of Scotland and the great outdoors.
 When I am not at Coories’ you will find me outdoors with my husband and handsome pup, Oscar, whether walking the coastline, running the trails, hiking a munro or simply sitting with my flask of tea.

-Being a keen traveller and having been fortunate to travel all over the world, my heart and my passion still belongs to Scotland.
+Being a keen traveller and having been fortunate to travel all over the world, my heart and my passion will always belong to Scotland.